rsmitty/container-shifter/README.md

 - `make darwin` - Builds 64-bit Mac client in the bin/ directory
 - `make linux` - Builds 64-bit Linux client in the bin/ directory
 - `make all` - Builds both of the above in the bin/ directory

+## Next Steps

+- Parallelize the download/push flow
+- Combination command for download/push
+- Improve interaction with registries, search for tags and that kind of thing
+- Provide a "daemon mode" that monitors the desired containers and if new versions pop up, pull/push
+- Support <,>,= notations for container version tags?